What can I buy online at M&S since the hack?

 Suppliers are affected too

-One of Marks & Spencer's biggest suppliers told the BBC it has resorted to using pen and paper for orders.
+One of Marks & Spencer's biggest suppliers told the BBC it had resorted to using pen and paper for orders.

-The boss of Greencore, which supplies sandwiches, rolls and wraps, says it also ramped up deliveries by a fifth to make sure there was more than enough food for the bank holiday weekend.
+The boss of Greencore, which supplies sandwiches, rolls and wraps, said it had also ramped up deliveries by a fifth to make sure there was more than enough food for the bank holiday weekend.

-Thea Green, chief executive of beauty brand Nails Inc, told the BBC her company had a major launch coming up and she was nervous about it, given the problems at M&S.
+Thea Green, chief executive of beauty brand Nails Inc, said her company had a major launch coming up and she was nervous about it, given the problems at M&S.

 "It does have an impact on us - but it's a single-digit percentage of our business, so it's not a major impact.
 But they are a very relevant UK customer," she said.